 Worms and dirt for dessert?
 Trust me.
 It's yummy!
 What is Oreo dirt dessert?
 It's a blend of pudding, cream cheese and Cool Whip layered with crushed Oreos that looks like, well, dirt!
-Great for kids birthdays or just for funl
+Great for kids birthdays or decorate it for any holiday!

 Worms and dirt for dessert?
 Trust me.
 Kids will love this Oreo dirt dessert and you will too!